mod-audio/mod-host/README.md

 The commands supported by mod-host are:

     add <lv2_uri> <instance_number>
-        * add a LV2 plugin encapsulated as a jack client e.g.: add http://lv2plug.in/plugins/eg-amp 0
+        * add an LV2 plugin encapsulated as a jack client e.g.: add http://lv2plug.in/plugins/eg-amp 0
         instance_number must be any value between 0 ~ 9999, inclusively

     remove <instance_number>
-        * remove a LV2 plugin instance (and also the jack client) e.g.: remove 0
+        * remove an LV2 plugin instance (and also the jack client) e.g.: remove 0

     connect <origin_port> <destination_port>